A tax-smart approach to maximize your philanthropic impact

 An initial public offering (IPO) can accelerate appreciation of private company stock held by founders, executives, and early employees.
 High appreciation before or after the IPO may result in a wealth event with substantial capital gains taxes when you sell shares of the stock.
-Donating some of your shares—either during or after the lock-up period—may provide a unique opportunity to leverage one of your most valuable investments to achieve maximum impact with your charitable giving.
+Donating some of your shares after the lock-up period expires may provide a unique opportunity to leverage one of your most valuable investments to achieve maximum impact with your charitable giving.

-Donor-advised funds, which are 501(c)(3) public charities, provide an excellent gifting option for donations of pre- or post-IPO stock, as the funds typically have the resources and expertise for evaluating, receiving, processing, and liquidating this type of gift.
-How does gifting IPO stock to a donor-advised fund work?
+Donor-advised funds, which are 501(c)(3) public charities, provide an excellent gifting option for donations of pre- or post-IPO stock, as they typically have the resources and expertise for evaluating, receiving, processing, and liquidating this type of gift.

 Please be aware that gifts of appreciated non-cash assets can involve complicated tax analysis and advanced planning.
 This article is only intended to be a general overview of some donation considerations and is not intended to provide tax or legal guidance.
 In addition, all gifts to donor-advised funds are irrevocable.
 Please consult with your tax or legal advisor.